Nashville-Public-Library/bedework-docs/docs/index.md

 # Let's Begin

-- Always check [live events calendar](https://events.library.nashville.org/) before adding an event, to prevent duplicates.
+Always check [live events calendar](https://events.library.nashville.org/) before adding an event, to prevent duplicates.

-- Only add events to Bedework when details are confirmed.
+Only add confirmed events to Bedework.

 # Seasonal Event Planning

-- Add recurring events in seasonal three month periods (Dec Jan Feb, Mar Apr May, Jun Jul Aug, Sept Oct Nov).
+Add recurring events in seasonal three month periods

+1. Winter: December, January, February.
+1. Spring: March, April, May.
+1. Summer: June, July, August.
+1. Fall: September, October, November.

 - For example, for a story time recurring every Wednesday, add event to Bedework as four event recurrences (one DecJanFeb listing, one MarAprMay listing, one JunJulAug listing, and one SepOctNov listing).
-  - Add future events, but not more than nine months in advance.
+  - Add future events, but not more than six months in advance.

 ## Related Guides